Peter Tabuns: Provincial politics

 On February 15, 2006, the Toronto—Danforth NDP riding association nominated Tabuns as the party's candidate in the provincial by-election, to fill the vacancy caused by the resignation of former NDP Member of Provincial Parliament Marilyn Churley.
 Churley resigned her provincial seat in order to run in the 2006 federal election as the NDP candidate for Beaches-East York.

 Tabuns' opponents in the election were former broadcaster and Liberal candidate Ben Chin, Progressive Conservative candidate Georgina Blanas and Green Party candidate Paul Charbonneau.
 On March 30, 2006, Tabuns won the by-election with 47.8% support from voters.

 Upon being sworn in as an MPP, NDP Leader Howard Hampton reorganized his shadow cabinet and gave the rookie member a long list of portfolios, including Transportation, Environment, Public Infrastructure Renewal, Greater Toronto Area, Culture, Tourism and Recreation, Citizenship and Immigration, and Multicultural Affairs.

 In October 2006, Tabuns was voted Best MPP by Now Magazine readers, for his positions on climate change, the Portlands Energy Centre, and early childhood learning centres in his constituency.
 Tabuns has also been known for his stance on same-sex parental rights, anti-toxics legislation and recognition of foreign credentials.
 In the same month, Tabuns was recognized for tabling a motion to recognize June 22, 2006 as Chinese Canadian Head Tax Redress Day.

-Tabuns was re-elected in the 2007, 2011, 2014, 2018 and 2022 provincial elections.
+Tabuns was re-elected in the 2007, 2011, 2014, 2018, 2022, and 2025 provincial elections.

-He is currently the party's interim leader, after previously serving as the party's critic on energy and climate change and before that critic for Education and Energy issues.
+He served as the party's interim leader, after previously serving as the party's critic on energy and climate change and before that critic for Education and Energy issues.
+After the election of Marit Stiles, he returned to his role as critic on energy and climate change.

-2009 Leadership bid
+2009 leadership bid

 Following the resignation of party leader Howard Hampton in June 2008, Peter Tabuns was mentioned in the press as a likely candidate in the emerging campaign for the leadership.
 On October 27, 2008, Tabuns officially launched his campaign for the leadership.
 The party's leadership convention was held in March 2009.
 Tabuns lost to Andrea Horwath by a margin of 60% to 40% on the third ballot following the defeat of contenders Michael Prue and Gilles Bisson in earlier rounds.